Minnesela, South Dakota: Settlement and founding

-In 1876, American pioneer John T. "Buckskin Johnny" Spaulding and his brother-in-law Thomas J. Davis built the first home, a two-story log cabin, two and a half miles southeast of present-day Belle Fourche.
-It was constructed from logs felled in the Black Hills between Crook City and Deadwood; the logs were then hauled to the site.
+In 1876, American pioneer John T. Spaulding and his brother-in-law Thomas J. Davis built the first home, a two-story log cabin, 2.5 mi southeast of present-day Belle Fourche.
+It was constructed from logs felling|felled in the Black Hills between Crook City and Deadwood; the logs were then hauled to the site.
 The house was made up of a living room, parlor, kitchen, children's room, and a main bedroom.

-This cabin housed Spaulding; Davis; Davis's wife, Lucinda; and the Davis' children.
 During the next five years, homesteaders gradually settled the area.
 After Spaulding left, his cabin was used by many settlers in the area until the late 1930s.
 Minnesela was plotted in 1881 by D. T. Harrison and Azby Chouteau.
-In early 1882, after the population of the area reached 100, the community decided to build the town on the east bank of Redwater River, at a location one-half mile south of Spaulding's cabin.
+In early 1882, after the population of the area reached 100, the community decided to build the town on the east bank of Redwater River, 0.5 mi south of Spaulding's cabin.

-The founders of Minnesela standing on the balcony of the Minnesela Hotel in 1889.